ThatsTheEnd/horiba-python-sdk/docs/source/gain_speed.rst

 Gain and Speed
 ==============

-The gain and speed of the CCD depend which sensor model is installed in the them.
+The gain and speed of the CCD depend which sensor model is installed in the camera.
+In essence, only the camera itself knows which speed and gain settings it supports.

 In order to determine the available gains and speeds of the CCD, the config of the ccd has to be retrieved: